sushiibot/docs/docs/01-privacy.md

-* **User Identification and Discord End User Data Processing:** Wherever possible, the only identification key related to you that is stored on our system is your “Discord ID”.
-Your “Discord ID” is a number provided by the Discord API and linked to your Discord End User Data.
+* **User Identification and Discord End User Data Processing:** Wherever possible, the only identification key related to you that is stored on our system is your "Discord ID".
+Your "Discord ID" is a number provided by the Discord API and linked to your Discord End User Data.
 Your username, message content, data you provide to Discord, etc. is accessed by requesting such data through the Discord API using your Discord ID, while a minimal amount of data